Are You on the Best Rate? Reserve Bank Cuts Interest Rates. It’s Time to Talk.

 Here are the key takeaways from the recent RBA’s decision and announcement:

-• Inflation remains the main concern – While inflation has dropped significantly since its 2022 peak, it still sits above the RBA’s target range, and measures of underlying inflation remain elevated.
+• Inflation remains a concern – While inflation has eased significantly since its 2022 peak, it still sits above the RBA’s 2–3% target range.
+Measures of underlying inflation remain elevated, so the RBA is cautious about cutting too quickly.

-• A cautious approach to future cuts – The RBA will continue to monitor inflation closely and has signaled that further rate cuts will be gradual.
+• A cautious approach to future cuts – The RBA has signalled it will continue to monitor inflation closely, with any future rate reductions likely to be gradual.

-• Immediate relief for borrowers – The big four banks have agreed to pass on the full 0.25% rate cut to borrowers, with new rates taking effect by the end of February.
+• Immediate relief for borrowers – The big four banks have confirmed they will pass on the full 0.25% reduction to variable mortgage holders, with new rates set to take effect from early September.

 Impact on the Property Market